20615 - POPULATION DYNAMICS AND POLICIES

 There are no specific prerequisites, although a background in empirical quantitative methods (as from the Quantitative Methods for Policy Analysis course of the PPA MSc) is useful for a successful learning experience in the Population Dynamics and Policies course.

-Population change is one of the great megatrends of our era.
-Low fertility and population ageing have emerged in developed countries, while high fertility, high population growth and health threats, largely intertwined with poverty, continue to affect population dynamics and economic development in developing countries.
+Population change is one of the great mega-trends of our era.
+Low fertility and population ageing have emerged in developed countries, while high fertility and fast population growth, largely intertwined with poverty, continue to affect population dynamics and economic development in low-income countries.
+Health threats are widespread, and the COVID-19 pandemics has exposed the vulnerability of middle- and high-income countries.
 Migration connects the South to the North of the world both between and within in important ways.
 These demographic developments call for policy responses and affect politics and the way policies are formulated.
-This course aims to provide students with key evidence on population dynamics and its interaction with policies, as well with the standard toolkit of demography.
+This course aims to provide students with key tools to understand population dynamics, key evidence on population change and its interaction with policies, through the standard toolkit of demography.

 The course is organized in five interlocked themes: